kubeedge/kubeedge/docs/modules/cloud/cloudhub.md

     every time a request is made to websocket connection
 - If the node gets disconnected then error is thrown and an event describing node failure is published to the controller.

+## Usage

+The CloudHub can be configured in three ways as mentioned below :

+- **Start the websocket server only**: Click [here](https://github.com/kubeedge/kubeedge/blob/master/docs/proposals/quic-design.md#start-the-websocket-server-only) to see the details.
+- **Start the quic server only**: Click [here](https://github.com/kubeedge/kubeedge/blob/master/docs/proposals/quic-design.md#start-the-quic-server-only) to see the details.
+- **Start the websocket and quic server at the same time**: Click [here](https://github.com/kubeedge/kubeedge/blob/master/docs/proposals/quic-design.md#start-the-quic-server-only) to see the details